Ilgrim/z80emulater/README.md

 ## Sample Code

-You can save the followign program to `sample.z80`, then compile it:
+To test the emulator, and the I/O support you can save the following program to `sample.z80`:

      org 0
      in a,(1)